nielsenchristianole/mlops_oracle_mnist/README.md

 This is the project description from group 19 in the 02476 Machine Learning Operations course at DTU.
 The goal of this project is to create a complete pipeline from raw hieroglyph data to classified images, with the tools given to us from the course.

 ### Framework
 The TIMM framework seems like the optimal choice for this project.
-Specifically we are going to use
+Specifically we are going to use an image classification framework.

 ### Data
 We have chosen to work with a raw hieroglyph dataset consisting of 30222 ancient labelled characters from 10 categories of images in different sizes and colors.
 There is a preprocessed version of the dataset where the images have been grayscale, negated, resized and extended.